Monte Cook

 So, early on in the Kickstarter for Numenera we added a bestiary as a stretch goal.
 This bestiary will be filled with creatures, but will also have some characters and character types, because not everything that you interact with is a “monster.”
 Plus, in the Ninth World, some things that seem like monsters are actually potential allies, and some things that look harmless most certainly are not.

-NPCs (including creature of all types) in Numenera do not have the same kind of stats as PCs.
+NPCs (including creature of all types) in Numenera do have the same kind of stats as PCs.
 As simple as it is to make a Numenera player character, it’s far simpler than creating a PC.
 Or, to put it a different way, each NPC is precisely as complicated to make as the GM wants it to be.

 Everything in the game system can be given a rating from 1 to 10.
 This is true of an animal, a town guard, a door, or an artifact.
 Basically, the GM is deciding on this rating for his or her world’s own internal consistency.
 From a game mechanics standpoint, there is no right or wrong.
 (If you’re coming from 3rd or 4th Edition D&D, I can’t stress this enough.)
 This rating is much more important from a verisimilitude standpoint than a mechanical one.
 While characters too have ratings (levels), there is only a casual correlation.
 It’s a handy guideline, but not a rule.
 You don’t just use rating 1 stuff if the PCs are level 1.
 You use rating 1 stuff if it’s appropriate to whatever’s going on in the story.
 Your beginning characters in Numenera will likely encounter stuff with a rating of 3 or 4 right out of the gate.
 And maybe more.
 It’s okay.